knutvalen/coding-challenge-web/README.md

 https://github.com/r-spacex/SpaceX-API

 ## Deadline
 There is no special requirements to deliver quickly.
-It is more important to the client that the app is delivered with high quality.
+It is more important for the client that the app is delivered with high quality.

 ## Delivery
 The app should be delivered as a public git repository.